The Double Refuge 🍏 Agnosticism

 Perhaps there really is a mystical force or figure called Jesus, and perhaps this incarnation of God might set me free.
 Yet whenever I think about this possibility, I realize how indelibly I’ve been imprinted by my past, just as John Locke argued over 300 years ago.
 In thinking about Christian belief I find myself thinking more about my sister than about the Jesus she tells me about.

-My inability to connect to Christianity has to do with my camp disaster and also with my vague and abstract religious sensibility.
+My difficulty to connect to the male figure of Christ had to do with my camp disaster and also with my vague and abstract religious sensibility.
 Perhaps my camp experience fashioned my sensibility into something vague, I’m not sure.
 And perhaps all my philosophizing just boils down to verbal psychotherapy, with concepts like love representing my sister and science representing my older brother, while my mom sits in the background talking to leprechauns and my dad rolls his eyes as if to say, Really?

 Whatever the causes, the foundations of my philosophy are like the geographies of nations: cracked and varied; imperfect and aspirational; built up over time, and ultimately prey to time.
 I empathize with Tom Petty when he sings, “Down below / the man I know / might not be me / and I got a few of my own fault lines / runnin’ under my life.”
 As a result of these fault lines, that continue to fragment the solid belief of my prairie grandparents, I took a very different path from that of my sister.